Basilica of Our Lady of Good Health, Velankanni: History

-Marian apparitions at Velankanni include three of the Virgin of Velankanni in the 16th century, according to oral lore and popular belief.
-The third noteworthy incident is the reported miraculous rescue of the Portuguese in Goa and Bombay-Bassein, who were sailing away from a deadly monsoon surge and tempest, in the Bay of Bengal in the late 17th century.
+There were three Marian apparitions, of the Virgin-Mother Mary at Velankanni in the 16-17th centuries, according to oral lore and popular writings.
+The third noteworthy incident is the reported miraculous rescue of the Portuguese from Goa and Bombay, who were attempting to navigate through a deadly monsoon tempest, in the Bay of Bengal in the late 17th century.

 This well/pool is situated where the first apparition had occurred.

 The first Marian apparition is said to have occurred in May 1570, when a local shepherd boy was delivering milk to a nearby house.
 Along the way he met a beautiful woman holding a child, who asked for some milk for the child.
 After giving her some milk, he continued on under the hot tropical sun, upon finishing his deliveries he found that the jug was still full of fresh and cool milk.
-A small shrine was built near the site where the boy encountered the woman, a location that came to be called Maatha Kulam, which means "Mother's well" in Tamil language.
+A small shrine was built near the site where the boy encountered the woman, a location that came to be called Maatha Kulam, which means "Mother's well" in the Tamil language.